PamanSheikh/demo-repo/README.md

 # demo-repo
-This is demo repository for git and github
+This is demo repository for git and github.